-For the purposes of this Policy the School has adopted the following definition a) Making malicious and/or derogatory remarks about a colleague.
+For the purposes of this Policy the School has adopted the following definition

 "Intimidation on a regular and persistent basis which serves to undermine the competence, effectiveness, confidence and integrity of the bully's target.
 The bully misuses their power, position or knowledge to criticise, humiliate and destroy a subordinate, colleague or even their own boss."
 (Elaine Bennett - Industrial Society).